Chiamaka-Rita/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 -- Replace nulls in cancellation column to blanks UPDATE new_runner_orders
 SET cancellation = ''
-WHERE cancellation IS NULL OR cancellation LIKE '%null'
+WHERE cancellation IS NULL OR cancellation LIKE '%null';

 --  Replace nulls in pickup_time column to blanks UPDATE new_runner_orders